AuthArmor/autharmor-node/readme.md

 ## 🏁 Installation

-You can integrate the AuthArmor SDK into your website by installing and importing our NPM package:
+You can integrate the AuthArmor SDK into your backend by installing and importing our NPM package:

 ```bash
 # Via NPM